An Introduction to Cambridge Windsurfing

 It sounds expensive.
 How much is it?

 You also get us organising and driving you to great windsurfing locations.
 As already mentioned, we run Taster Sessions for £15 on the first Saturday and Sunday of the Michaelmas Term and £10 is knocked off your membership fee if you join the Club before the end of October.
-If you want to join the Club or book a Taster Session, just sign up on our Join The Club or Book A Trip pages.
+If you want to join the Club or book a Taster Session, just sign up on our Join The Club or Book A Taster pages.